amushtaev/gatsby-starter-netlify-cms/src/pages/blog/what-is-facebook-special-ad-category.md

 ---
+focuskeyphrase: facebook special ad category
 templateKey: blog-post
 categories:
   - Facebook Ads
 categories-slug:
   - facebook-ads
 title: What is Facebook Special Ad Category?
-date: 2020-05-19
+date: 2020-05-19T00:00:00.000Z
-description: Need modify desk.
+description: Learn what a Facebook special ad category is and how it has changed the opportunities of advertisers in the areas of housing, employment, and credit.
 featuredpost: false
 featuredimage: /img/facebook-special-ad-category-featured-image.jpg
 image: /img/facebook-special-ad-category-featured-image.jpg
+tags:
+  - credit ads
+  - employment ads
+  - targeting
+  - housing ads
+seo_title: "Facebook Special Ad Category: What’s So Special About It?"
+metadescription:
+focus_keyphrase: facebook special ad category
 seotitle: "Facebook Special Ad Category: What’s So Special About It?"
-focuskeyphrase: facebook special ad category
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->